janko/rodauth-omniauth/README.md

 end
 ```

-It is important to note that the `rodauth-omniauth` gem has an `OmniAuth 2.0` dependency, and as such, is only compatible with omniauth gems that use the same.
+It is important to note that `rodauth-omniauth` requires OmniAuth 2.x, and as such, is only compatible with omniauth gems that use the same.

 You can now add authentication links to your login form: